alterationx10/alterationx10/blog/drafts/smooth-operator.md

 ## Automate the Automation

-j/k you still have to stop what you're doing to run this for people.
+j/k you still have to stop what you're doing to run this for people, and you _still_ need to make the `Secret`!
 Wouldn't it be neat if we could have some sort of Kubernetes resource that allowed _anyone_ to just update a straightforward file?
 What if we had something like:

 ```yaml
 apiVersion: alterationx10.com/v1